utirna/node-project-setups/node + digital setup script with ssl.md

 ```
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Omsairam800';
-CREATE USER 'main'@'localhost' IDENTIFIED BY 'Omsairam@000';
+CREATE USER 'main'@'localhost' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON *.* TO 'main'@'localhost' WITH GRANT OPTION
-GRANT ALL PRIVILEGES ON *.* TO 'main'@'%' IDENTIFIED BY 'Omsairam@000' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'main'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION;

 11. MYSQL 5.7